Chapter 25: There be no Wilting Here

 "No reason," Babette said as she struggled to conceal a grin.

 Bridgette looked down at her book again.
 She was almost through with the book she was reading, though she had not actually read any of it.
 The words slid across her eyes, but they did not penetrate her mind.
-Yes, she was very worried about her sister, but she felt that she must act as though she wasn't for the sake of her family.
-Besides, if her parents asked her about her nervousness, she may have allowed a hint regarding her involvement with Adele's escape slip through her lips.
+Yes, she was worried about her sister, but she felt that she must act as though she wasn't for the sake of her family.
+Besides, if her parents asked her about any nervousness, she may have allowed a hint regarding her involvement with Adele's escape slip through her lips.

 "I do believe in love," Bridgette muttered to herself as she turned the page.